p2panda/handbook/website/docs/tutorials/mushroom-app.md

 :::note This is not a React tutorial

 This tutorial assumes that you already have experience in using npm, React, Webpack and TypeScript.
 We want to rather focus on _using_ the JavaScript library `p2panda-js`.
-That being said, if you are a beginner in web development, this is also for you as most of the code has already been written!
+That being said, if you are a beginner, this is also for you as most of the code has already been written!

 :::